• Wed. Nov 12th, 2025

 Netherlands

-Amsterdam currently charges one of Europe’s most expensive tourist taxes, set at 12.5% of the overnight rate, not including VAT.
-Other towns and cities are free to set their prices.
+Amsterdam currently charges one of Europe’s most expensive tourist taxes.
+This is set at 12.5% of overnight rates.
+Other towns and cities are free to set their prices as they please.

 Belgium

-Towns, cities and municipalities are free to set their tourism taxes, which apply to all non-inhabitants of that area, whether or not they are Belgian.
-In some places, such as Antwerp and Bruges, the charge is a flat fee, while elsewhere, such as Brussels, it is based on the size and rating of the accommodation.
+Towns, cities and municipalities are free to set their tourism taxes as they please.
+These are applicable to all non-inhabitants of the area, whether or not they are Belgian.
+In some places, such as Antwerp and Bruges, the charge is a flat fee.
+Brussels bases its tax on the size and rating of the accommodation.

 A List Of Tourist Taxes Across Europe